Anglo-Persian War

 The Anglo-Persian War, also known as the Anglo-Iranian War (جنگ ایران و انگلستان), was a war fought between the United Kingdom and Iran, which was ruled by the Qajar dynasty.
-The war had the British oppose an attempt by Iran to press its claim on the city of Herat.
-Though Herat had been part of Iran under the Qajar dynasty when the war broke out, it had declared itself independent under its own rebellious emir and placed itself under the protection of the British in India and in alliance with the Emirate of Kabul, the predecessor of the modern state of Afghanistan.
+In the war, the British opposed an attempt by Iran to press its claim on the city of Herat.
+Though Herat had been conquered by Iran in 1856, it had declared itself independent under its own rebellious emir and placed itself under the protection of the British in India and in alliance with the Emirate of Afghanistan.
 The British campaign was successfully conducted under the leadership of Major General Sir James Outram in two theatres: on the southern coast of Iran near Bushehr and in southern Mesopotamia.

-The war resulted in the Iranians withdrawing from Herat and signing a new treaty to surrender their claims on the city and the British withdrawing from southern Iran.
+The war resulted in the Iranians withdrawing from Herat in 1857 and signing the treaty of Paris to surrender their claims on the city in return for the British withdrawing from southern Iran.

-Origins
+Background

-In the context of The Great Game, the Anglo–Russian contest for influence in Central Asia, the British wished Afghanistan to remain an independent country with friendly relation as a buffer state against Russian expansion towards India.
+In the context of the Great Game—the Anglo-Russian contest for influence in Central Asia—the British wished Afghanistan to remain an independent country with friendly relation as a buffer state against Russian expansion towards India.
 They opposed an extension of Iranian influence in Afghanistan because of the perception that Iran was unduly influenced by Russia.
 The Iranian influence on Central Asia had caused the creation of Greater Iran; although they knew of the influence, the British had never attacked Iran.
 Iran had over 12 foreign provinces under its imperial control.
-It made a fresh attempt in 1856 and succeeded in taking Herat on 25 October, in violation of an existing Anglo-Persian Treaty.
+It made a fresh attempt in 1856 and succeeded in taking Herat on 25 October, in violation of an existing Anglo–Persian Treaty.
 In response, the British governor-general in India, acting on orders from London, declared war on 1 November.

 Separate from and preceding the dispute over Herat, was an incident concerning Mirza Hashem Khan, whom the British ambassador had hoped to appoint as a secretary to the mission in Tehran.
 The Iranians objected and created a dispute that escalated after rumours appeared that the British ambassador had improper relations with the man's wife, who was the sister of the Shah's main wife.
 The dispute escalated further when the Iranians arrested the woman; the British ambassador broke relations when they refused to release her.
 Indeed, the initial mobilisation of British forces began in response to the incident although it is unlikely that the British would have gone beyond the occupation of one or two islands in the Persian Gulf if the issue of Herat had not arisen.